 Similar to the US Carriage of Goods by Sea Act (COGSA), the Carriage by Sea Act contains a ‘package limitation’, although the package limitation under the Carriage by Sea Act provides that unless the shipper has declared the value of the goods prior to shipment, the carrier’s and the vessel’s limit of liability is 666.67 special drawing rights (SDRs) per package or 2 SDRs per kilogram of gross weight of the goods lost or damaged.

-In addition, Marshall Islands law provides for the customary exemptions from liability not caused by the carrier's want of due diligence or for those matters customarily covered by a shipper's insurance.
+Marshall Islands law also provides for the customary exemptions from liability not caused by the carrier’s want of due diligence or for those matters customarily covered by a shipper’s insurance.

-The Marshall Islands has also adopted the LLMC Convention 1976 as Chapter 5 of the Maritime Act.
+The Marshall Islands has adopted the LLMC Convention 1976 as Chapter 5 of the Maritime Act.
 Pursuant to Chapter 5, various parties are entitled to limit their liability in respect of certain claims but unable to claim the same limitations to others.
-For example, many claims are limited to an amount equivalent to a variable number of units (as described above in respect of certain cargo claims) following the formula for (1) 1 million SDRs; plus (2) 400 SDRs for each tonne from 2,001 to 30,000; plus (3) 300 SDRs for each tonne from 30,001 to 70,000; plus (4) 200 SDRs for each tonne in excess of 70,000.
+For example, many claims are limited to an amount equivalent to a variable number of units (as described above in respect of certain cargo claims) following the formula for (1) 1 million SDRs, plus (2) 400 SDRs for each tonne between 2,001 and 30,000, plus (3) 300 SDRs for each tonne between 30,001 and 70,000, plus (4) 200 SDRs for each tonne in excess of 70,000.

 i Ship arrest

-It should be noted that, as alluded to above, the Maritime Act permits any ‘citizen', ‘national' or ‘foreign maritime entity' to register any seagoing vessel engaged in foreign trade (subject to certain age restrictions and matters of technical compliance described below).
-For these purposes, that includes any entity formed within the Marshall Islands, regardless of whether legally or beneficially owned by residents of the Marshall Islands, and entities formed elsewhere as long as they register and meet the limited qualifications of a foreign maritime entity.
+As alluded to above, the Maritime Act permits any ‘citizen’, ‘national’ or ‘foreign maritime entity’ to register any seagoing vessel engaged in foreign trade (subject to certain age restrictions and matters of technical compliance described below).
+For these purposes, this includes any entity formed within the Marshall Islands, regardless of whether legally or beneficially owned by residents of the Marshall Islands, and entities formed elsewhere as long as they register and meet the limited qualifications of a foreign maritime entity.

-- a pays into court the amount claimed in such action or an amount equal to the appraised value of the vessel or the property to which such action relates; or
+- pays into court the amount claimed in the action or an amount equal to the appraised value of the vessel or the property to which the action relates; or

-Where any vessel or property has been arrested and detained in pursuance of a warrant, the court may, on an application by the defendant or any other person who has entered an appearance in the action relating to such vessel or property, make an order releasing such vessel or property if such defendant or other person subsequently:
+Where any vessel or property has been arrested and detained in pursuance of a warrant, the court may, on an application by the defendant or any other person who has entered an appearance in the action relating to the vessel or property, make an order releasing the vessel or property if the defendant or other person subsequently:

-- a pays into court, the amount claimed in such action or an amount equal to the appraised value of the vessel or property that has been arrested or detained; or
+- pays into court the amount claimed in the action or an amount equal to the appraised value of the vessel or property that has been arrested or detained; or

 ii Court orders for sale of a vessel